Coe college banner

 • First-time borrower

 • A first-time borrower must complete loan entrance counseling and sign a master promissory note (MPN).
-Students can complete their MPN and entrance counseling at any time on the Department of Education Direct Loan website at: www.studentaid.gov.
-In addition, the Office of Financial Aid will provide information to first-time borrowers in mid-June that will guide them through this process.
+Students can complete their MPN and entrance counseling at any time on the Department of Education Direct Loan website at www.studentaid.gov.
+In addition, the Office of Financial Aid will provide first-time borrowers with information in mid-June to guide them through this process.

 • Previous borrower

-• A MPN can cover up to 10 academic years of Direct Loans.
+• An MPN can cover up to 10 academic years of Direct Loans.
 Generally, a student is only required to sign a single MPN for any Direct Loans processed by Coe College.
-Unless a previous borrower informs the Office of Financial Aid of their wish to decline or cancel a loan that was offered to them in their financial aid offer, the Financial Aid Office will process the Direct Loans for the amount listed on the offer.
+Unless a previous borrower informs the Office of Financial Aid of their wish to decline or cancel a loan included in their financial aid offer, the Financial Aid Office will process the Direct Loans for the amount listed in the offer.

 Disbursement

-Full academic year loans will be disbursed in two equal installments, one at the beginning of each term.
-All loan proceeds must first be applied to any outstanding balance on a student’s account.
-Excess funds will be refunded to the student borrower by the Coe College Business Office.
+Federal Direct Loans for a standard academic year are generally disbursed in two installments, with one disbursement scheduled for each semester.
+All loan proceeds must first be applied to allowable charges on the student's account.
+Any resulting credit balance will be refunded to the student by the Coe College Business Office in accordance with federal regulations.

 Exit Counseling